ElementsProject/peerswap/docs/setup_cln.md

 # Core Lightning Setup

-This guide walks through the steps necessary to run the PeerSwap plugin on Bitcoin signet and Liquid testnet.
+This guide walks through the steps necessary to run the PeerSwap plugin on Bitcoin mainnet and Liquid.
 This guide was written and tested under _Ubuntu-20.04_ but the same procedure also applies to different Linux distributions.

 ## Install dependencies

 PeerSwap requires [Bitcoin Core](https://bitcoin.org/en/bitcoin-core/), [Core Lightning](https://github.com/ElementsProject/lightning) and an _elementsd_ installation for L-BTC swaps.
-If you already have all of these installed you can let them run in signet, or testnet mode and skip to the section about using the plugin.

 To setup `elementsd` for PeerSwap, refer to our [guide](https://github.com/ElementsProject/peerswap/blob/master/docs/setup_elementsd.md).